Mago281/Matplotlib-Project/README.md

 ![image](https://github.com/Mago281/matplotlib-challenge/assets/131424690/243355c0-411b-4f0c-b37b-738e83237557)

-The bar graphs showed that the Drug Regimen Capomulin had the maximum number of mice and Propriva had the smallest number of mice.
+The bar graph showed that the Drug Regimen Capomulin had the maximum number of mice and Propriva had the smallest number of mice.

 ![image](https://github.com/Mago281/matplotlib-challenge/assets/131424690/a682625e-216a-450c-935d-50d59b34f7b1)

-The pie charts showed that 51% of mice tested were male and 49% were female.
+The pie chart showed that 51% of mice tested were male and 49% were female.

 ---